 Join an organization that truly makes a difference in the lives of young people across the country in a role that offers great benefits, professional development opportunities, and flexible scheduling.
-Three full-time positions are currently available across day, evening and overnight shifts, and may include weekend hours.
-Part-time positions will be considered on a case-by-case basis.
-All positions are based in Chicago and will be temporarily remote during the COVID-19 pandemic.
+Multiple full-time and part-time positions are currently available across day, evening and overnight shifts, and may include weekend hours.
+All positions are based in Chicago with the possibility of hybrid work schedules.

 The National Runaway Safeline offers internships for undergraduate and graduate students pursuing a career in a variety of fields, such as psychology, sociology, social work, counseling, human development, non-profit management, outreach and prevention.
 MSW candidates, especially, are encouraged to apply.
 Interns will gain experience in delivering direct crisis services and with projects related to training, outreach and prevention programs.

 Email Stephanie Kiesling, skiesling@1800RUNAWAY.org, with any questions about the NRS Internship Program.

 We are not currently accepting applications for Academic Year 2021 – 2022.
 Thank you for your interest!